Richard McDermott Miller Competition

 Supplies: Modeling clay, modeling stands, spray bottles and materials to build armatures are supplied.
 However, competitors must supply personal sculpture tools.

-Expenses: Each selected competitor will receive a Participation Scholarship.
-Participation Scholarships are underwritten by the estate of Charlotte Geffken.
+Expenses: Each selected competitor will receive a Participation Scholarship valued at $1250, underwritten by the estate of Charlotte Geffken.
 The scholarships include:

 • Three night hotel stay

-• Copy of Heading for New York: A Sculptor’s Journey
+• Copy of Miller’s autobiography, Heading for New York: A Sculptor’s Journey

 Each competitor is responsible for travel, his/her own meals and daily expenses.